 Creating a connection from your location to AWS Hosted Connections

-Using Control Center, you can create a Dynamic Connection from your location (from your list of available UNIs) to Amazon Web Services (AWS) Hosted Connections.
+Using Control Center, you can create a Lumen® Dynamic Connections Ethernet connection from your location (from your list of available UNIs) to Amazon Web Services (AWS) Hosted Connections.
 To create the connection, you'll need your AWS account ID from Amazon.
 Be sure to have that information handy to type in (or copy/paste).